jhades/ng2-minimal/README.md

     npm install
     npm start

-Open a browser in the following url:
+Open a browser at the following url:

     http://localhost:8080